 Write down your personal reasons for taking action.

 Did you like this article?
-The Motivation to Change blueprint was created in relation to the Roadmap Journal, a creative workbook that helps you focus on the most important things so you can create the life you want to live.
+The Motivation to Change blueprint was created in relation to Productivity Printables, a creative workbook that helps you organize and reach your goals.
 Check it out here.